-The MORPC Transportation Systems and Funding Department carries out a comprehensive, cooperative and continuing planning process in accordance with the Code of Federal Regulations, Title 23, Section 450.
-The principal products of this process are the Metropolitan Transportation Plan and the Transportation Improvement Program.
-MORPC must continually monitor the impacts of its planning to avoid, minimize or mitigate disproportional impacts on Title VI-protected populations.
+The MORPC Transportation Infrastrucure and Development Department carries out a comprehensive, cooperative and continuing planning process in accordance with the Code of Federal Regulations, Title 23, Section 450.
+The principal products of this process are the Metropolitan Transportation Plan and the Transportation Improvement Program MORPC continually monitors the impacts of its planning to avoid, minimize or mitigate disproportional impacts on Title VI-protected populations through various impact analyses and performance monitoring.
+These activities are carried out through data collection and public participation, as described in subsections 2 and 3.